zackJKnight/Lineup.Coach/README.md

 ### Minimax Algorithm

 Attempted minimax https://github.com/zackJKnight/Lineup-minimax-via-codingtrain/blob/969be805cf2e80701c676315151c38da04145e61/sketch.js with inspriation from Dan Shiffman (codingtrain on youtube).
-I think I shifted to another project before setting up the problem like a game with two players.
+I shifted to another project before setting up the problem like a game with two players.
 This is probably a good approach, but I need to refine the rules of the game and try again.
 In it's current state, the benching conditions are not complete or implemented in a way that supports correctness.

 ## TODO